-- Before paying for any information, check with librarians, small business development centers or market research professors to ensure that it's not available free.
+- Before paying for any information, check with librarians, small business development centers or market research professors to see if they can help you access market research data for free.

-- You may think you'll need to spend a hefty sum to create a market research plan.
-Not so: There are plenty of free and low-cost sources available, especially through university business schools that will guide you through the process.
+- You may think you'll need to spend a hefty sum to create a market research plan, but there are plenty of free and low-cost sources available, especially through university business schools that will guide you through the process.

 What you should include in your market research plan

 Doing business without having a marketing plan is like driving without directions.
 You may eventually reach your destination, but there will be many costly and time-consuming mistakes made along the way.

 Many entrepreneurs mistakenly believe there is a big demand for their service or product, but, in reality, there may not be, or your prices may be too high or too low, or you may be going into a business with so many restrictions that it's almost impossible to be successful.
 A market research plan will help you uncover significant issues or roadblocks.

 Conduct a comprehensive situation analysis.

 One of the first steps in creating your marketing plan is to create a SWOT analysis (strengths, weaknesses, opportunities and threats), which is used to identify your competition, to know how they operate, and then to understand their strengths and weaknesses.